EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 you must take care that **gmax** is large enough.
 This is described in the lmf output below.

-Change variable **gmax=0** in the ctrl file, or alternatively add a variable to the command line.
+Change variable **gmax=0** in the ctrl file, or alternatively add a variable to the command line:
-Now run

 ~~~
 $ lmf ctrl.pbte -vnkabc=6 -vgmax=7.8